THE RESULTS OF NSS’ 2015 ENTERPRISE EPP SOCIALLY ENGINEERED MALWARE GROUP TEST ARE IN

 - Almost all of the vendors participating in this test demonstrated strong anti-malware capabilities integrated either on the endpoint or in the cloud infrastructure.

-For more on this group test, download NSS Labs 2015 Enterprise EPP Socially Engineered Malware Comparative Report.
+For more on this group test, download the NSS Labs 2015 Enterprise EPP Socially Engineered Malware Comparative Report.